 Make a Gift

-On March 19, 2015, Loyola celebrated its annual Wolf and Kettle Day.
+On March 31, 2016, Loyola celebrated its annual Wolf and Kettle Day.
 This symbolic day represents the point in the academic year when tuition runs out and support from generous donors begins.
-Tuition at Loyola only covers 70 percent of what it costs to educate one student for an entire year.
+Tuition at Loyola only covers about 70 percent of what it costs to educate one student for an entire year.
 The other 30 percent is made possible through the support of our generous donors.
-The day was created to not only educate students about the legend of the Wolf and Kettle but also to celebrate the generosity of our donors!
+The day was created to not only educate students about the legend of the Wolf and Kettle but also celebrate the generosity of our donors.

-At both the Lake Shore Campus and the Water Tower Campus, students were treated to free popcorn, offered information about Loyola's history, and given a chance to write thank-you notes to donors.
+At both the Lake Shore Campus and the Water Tower Campus, students are treated to free popcorn, offered information about Loyola's history, and given a chance to write thank-you notes to donors.

 Our tradition of giving dates back many centuries to the Basque country of Spain.
 Legend has it that the Loyola family was so generous that after feeding family and soldiers, they had enough food to feed the animals.
 This act of giving is represented by the two wolves and kettle depicted on Loyola’s shield.
 The generosity of the Loyola family is still present today through the donors of the University.